xAezakmi67/bagumbayansmp-portfolio/README.md

 # bagumbayansmp-portfolio
 BagumbayanSMP's history and updates through its journey.

-Started as a Bedrock Server, due to player's request, made it compatible crossplay thanks to GeyserMC.
+Started as a Bedrock Server, due to players' request, I made it compatible crossplay thanks to GeyserMC.
-Lot of configuring were done this includes the Auto-Login for Premium and Bedrock Geyser + Floodgate.
+Lot of configuring were done this includes the Auto-Login for Premium and Bedrock (Geyser + Floodgate).
 I really tried to make the server be accessible, peaceful, and also very friendly for all platforms.

 BossBar was configured with the help of TAB plugin.